SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/how-i-prospected-my-girlfriend.md

 ## Be You, Be Creative

-So after an hour of debate I sent all three the same question, “Who do you think, could win in a fight Oprah Winfrey or Michelle Obama?”
+So after an hour of debate I sent my crush the inevitable question, “Who do you think, could win in a fight Oprah Winfrey or Michelle Obama?”
 I felt this message was precise, mainly because after doing some digging, I found out that she loves comedy.
 More importantly, she use to be a recruiter.
 Which means she can smell hogwash from a mile away.
 Also, at the time her favorite comedian was Hasan Minhaj.
 Meaning she loved fast paced pretty speaking Indian men.
 So what better way to showcase who I am from those 14 words.

 After patiently waiting next to my phone for half hour, I decided to occupy my mind with meaningless activities.
 I went to work, I performed stand-up, I hung out with friends.
 Finally after a long wait, I got the message “Hi.”